supportmailapp/djsCommandHelper/README.md

 ### TODO

-[ x ] L93 | Update it to client.application.commands and fetch
+-   [ ] L93 | Update it to client.application.commands and fetch

-[ x ] L162 | Add support for sharding
+-   [ ] L162 | Add support for sharding

-[ x ] L166 | Only do this, if the client is logged in so that no client is needed [ x ] L177 | Only check the bot's guilds if they are present + add something to catch an error if a guild's ID is not found
+-   [ ] L166 | Only do this, if the client is logged in so that no client is needed

+-   [ ] L177 | Only check the bot's guilds if they are present + add something to catch an error if a guild's ID is not found

 Feel free to help me with the TODOs, I will merge any useful pull requests :)